tradingstrategy-ai/docs/source/glossary.rst

     zstd

-        `Zstd <https://www.mankier.com/1/zstd>`__ is a modern compression algorithm developed by Facebook.
+        The `Zstd <https://www.mankier.com/1/zstd>`__ compression is a modern compression algorithm developed by Facebook.
 It tries to strike a good balance with speed/compression ratio for modern multithreaded CPUs.